Binaural Unmasking in Practical Use: Perceived Level of Phase-inverted Speech in Environmental Noise: Results

 In this paper, BHLD refers to the amount adjusted by the participants using the ``volume'' button, or in other words, the value obtained by subtracting the pre-adjustment volume from the post-adjustment volume.
 This value indicates the degree of improvement in audibility, that is, how much easier it became to hear the speech with each method.

-The results for the Dummy condition are shown in Table \ref{resultdummy}, where the values represent the BHLD obtained from three to four Dummy trials conducted by each participant\footnote{Each session included one or two dummy trials, and since each participant conducted three sessions, the total was three to four trials.
+The results for the Dummy condition (where sound source A and B were identical) are shown in Table \ref{resultdummy}.
+The values shown represent the BHLD obtained from three to four Dummy trials conducted by each participant\footnote{Each session included one or two dummy trials, and since each participant conducted three sessions, the total was three to four trials.
 As mentioned in Section \ref{sec:inst}, participants actually conducted four sessions each, but the first session was for practice and is not included in the results tally.}.
-Note that P9 was excluded from the aggregation of experimental results due to the large volume adjustment.
-According to these results, each participant, except for P9, understood the purpose of the experiment and did not make substantial volume adjustments in conditions where there was no difference in audibility; in other words, they made correct judgments.
-Although participant P1 made a 4-dB adjustment once, the other two trials were correctly maintained at 0 dB, so it was deemed not to be an issue.
+Note that P9 was excluded from the aggregation of experimental results because the volume adjustment deviated from zero (greater than 4 dB).
+According to these results, each participant, except for P9, understood the purpose of the experiment and did not make substantial volume adjustments in conditions where there was no difference in audibility.
+Although participant P1 made a 4-dB adjustment once, the other two trials were maintained at 0 dB, so it was deemed not to be an issue.

 Fig. \ref{resultall} shows the aggregated results for all conditions, and Figs. \ref{resultsignal} and \ref{resultnoise} show the results separated by signal and noise, respectively.
 In all figures, the vertical axis represents the averages of the BHLD obtained from each trial.
 For example, the value for ``Low Booster'' at ``$F_c$ = 250 Hz'' in Fig. \ref{resultall} (2.27 dB) is the average of the BHLD from six trials for the corresponding experimental conditions (i.e., the average of 3 signals $\times$ 3 noises $\times$ 6 trials).